-A user can set fault tolerance requests denoted as adaptation points for the application execution, and FT-Pro makes runtime decision upon these points to determine which action should be taken [50].
-For example, a user may set adaptation points to where the application completes a segment of useful work, i.e. the computation that is not redone due to a failure [51].
+A user can issue (or set up) fault-tolerant requests, denoted as adaptation points, during the application execution, and FT-Pro makes a runtime decision upon these points to determine which action should be taken [50].
+For example, a user may set adaptation points to where the application completes a segment of useful work, i.e., the computation that is not redone due to a failure [51].
 Three actions are currently considered in FT-Pro: